Shattered Pixel Dungeon /

 Playable characters

-In a nutshell, every class in SPD seems to be Warrior with various gimmicks, which gets further extended by armor ability & subclass.
+In a nutshell, every class in SPD seems to be Warrior with various gimmicks (at least how I play it), which gets further extended by armor ability & subclass.

 Wait a moment...
 Why does it sound like you liked the female classes more than the male classes?